About

 Step 5 – Transfer to Bottled Jar

-When transferring to a glass bottle or jar, use a funnel for less spills.
+When transferring to a glass bottle or jar.

 glass jars and bottles of homemade nut milk